reimagined/resolve/docs/basics/frontend.md

 The reSolve framework is shipped with the client **resolve-redux** library that allows you to easily connect you client React + Redux app to a reSolve-powered backend.

+[TODO] Explain the simplest case: how to show results of the query.
+It doesnt need state, actions, reducers, optimistic things - just mapStateToOptions, and use 'data' property.

 The **redux** config section specifies the following settings related to the Redux-based frontend:

 - **store** - Specifies the file containing the Redux store definition.